Government lacks ‘focus and direction’ on social care reform, says expert

 Mr Bottery said this funding gap is likely to include a £100 million cut caused by the loss of savings the Government was expecting to make from the now-postponed cap on care costs and changes to the means test.

-He added DHSC has confirmed it has already spent £300 million of the funding allocated in 2021 but has not clarified where the money went.
+He added that the DHSC has confirmed it has already spent £300 million of the funding allocated in 2021 but has not clarified where the money went.

 On the remaining funding, Mr Bottery said: “It is most likely to go into short-term measures to shore up the existing system, and, in particular, to reduce delayed discharges from hospital, rather than towards the widescale reform of social care that (the Government) promised when it came into office.